 Istanbul is a living, breathing museum.
 As a fascinating and historic city, Istanbul offers much to see and do for new arrivals.
 Expats will have a great time finding their way around, soaking up the culture and learning more about their new home.

-Although there are innumerable interesting sites all over Istanbul, the ones listed here are some of the most famous.
+Although there are innumerable interesting sites all over Istanbul, the ones we've listed below are some of the most famous.